i

 5. Click the button to update the component.

 Note: Back up your website before you update anything.
-Does something go wrong?
-You can always restore the latest version.
+That way, if something goes wrong, you can always restore the latest version.

 Optimise your WordPress website

-Tip: Read our article to make your WordPress website faster
+Tip: Read our article on how to speed up your WordPress site.

 Conclusion